tnebes/edunova-jp23/README.md

 Basics of using Java in commandline and compiling from commandline.
 Using IDEs for Java, e.g. Eclipse, and debugging.

+IDEs: Eclipse, IntelliJ, and NetBeans.
+VIM sometimes.

-Basic syntax of Java.
-Variables, arrays, methods and packages.
+Intermediate syntax of Java.
+Variables, arrays, loops and packages.
+Methods and data fields.
+Encapsulation and inheritance.
+Swing.

+Designed a CRUD console.
+Handled saving to local disk using Gson.
+Sent data to and from MariaDB.